leonardojdas/asynchronous-data-acessor/README.md

 # asynchronous-data-acessor
-asynchronous data accessor that performs CRUD operations on a JSON file
+Asynchronous data accessor that performs CRUD operations on a JSON file.
+This should be run with Node.js previously installed.

-to configure the app:
+To configure the app:
 - open a command prompt and go to syncVersion folder;
 - run the command "npm install" to install Mocha and Chai;
 - run the command "npm test" to run the tests;

-do the same steps to callbackVersion folder.
+Do the same steps to callbackVersion folder.